Hiring equipment from the Resource Centre

 - If you want to cancel or change anything about your booking, please let us know.

 When you collect your equipment, you need to leave a deposit of £50.
-This can be cash or cheque.
-Please note that we cannot take payment by credit/debit card.
+This can be paid by cash, cheque or credit/debit card.
 Cheques should be made out to B&H SWET Ltd.

 You will need to pick up your equipment between 1pm and 4pm, unless you have specifically arranged with us to collect it in the morning.
 Please allow time to fill in our hire form, and for the person on the front desk to show you how to use the equipment.
 Bring your deposit cheque or cash with you.